thisisjustausername/mhbai/README.md

         └──📄 data_processing.py           extracts the important data from all mhbs └──📄 cleaning_data.py             cleans the data from data_processing.py
-    └──📄 data.json                        holds all the links, that redirect to a course of study └──📄 get_unis_fhs_courses_of_study    gets the links to each course of study of all universities in germany └──📄 get_books.py                     extract the url for the pdfs from all links that link to a bachelors degree course of study - not finished yet
+    └──📄 data.json                        holds all the links, that redirect to a course of study └──📄 pdf_data.json                    holds the extracted infos about the courses of study and modules └──📄 clean_module_infos.json          holds the cleaned data of module infos └──📄 complete_information.json        holds cleaned and complete data of module infos └──📄 get_unis_fhs_courses_of_study    gets the links to each course of study of all universities in germany └──📄 get_books.py                     extract the url for the pdfs from all links that link to a bachelors degree course of study - not finished yet
     └──📄 get_final_books                  not finished yet